sillsdev/ptx2pdf/docs/dev/technotes.md

 \PluginOptions{ornaments}{BorderFillColour,BorderFillColor,BorderPatternTop,BorderPatternBot,BorderPatternLeft,BorderPatternRight,BorderPadding,BorderHPadding,BorderVPadding,BorderLineWidth}
 ```
 Each one of the sylesheet macros listed in the second argument will (if not defined) become code that will produce a warning or attempt to load the necessary plugin.
 That activity is controlled by the switch `\ifpluginjustwarn`
-At present, only the ornaments plugin uses this functionality.
+At present, only the ornaments plugin uses this functionality, and only warnings are possible